Doubly robust and computationally efficient high-dimensional variable selection: Methods compared in the simulation study

-\paragraph{HRT} We apply the HRT (Algorithm~\ref{alg: hrt}) with the \verb|bam()| function from \texttt{mgcv} package for GAM fitting for $\E[\pry \mid \prx]$ and the banded precision matrix estimation from the \texttt{CovTools} package for $\law(\prx)$.
-We choose $B_{\text{HRT}} = 5000$ resamples and training proportion 0.4.
-Because HRT was the slowest of the methods considered, we only applied it to the default simulation setting for the sake of computational feasibility.
+\paragraph{HRT} We apply the HRT (Algorithm~\ref{alg: hrt}) with the \verb|ranger()| function from \texttt{ranger} package to fit a random forest for $\E[\ey \mid \rx]$.
+We used the \texttt{fastPhase} software for estimating the initial, transition, and emission probabilities of an HMM.
+Like for tPCM, these estimates were then converted into estimates of $\P(\ex{j} \mid \rx{\mj})$ using a forward-backwards algorithm.
+We choose $B_{\text{HRT}} = 200$ resamples and training proportion 0.45.

-\paragraph{PCM} We apply a variant of PCM that is closer to Algorithm 1 from \citet{Lundborg2022a} than vanilla PCM (Algorithm~\ref{alg: pcm} in Section~\ref{sec:vPCM}), as it includes Step 1 (ii) and Step 1 (iv).
-Step 1 (ii) was possible in this case since we fit a GAM.
+\paragraph{PCM} We apply a variant of PCM that is closer to Algorithm 1 from \citet{Lundborg2022a} than vanilla PCM (Algorithm~\ref{alg: pcm} in Section~\ref{sec:vPCM}), as it includes Step 1 (iv).
+Step 1 (ii) was not possible in this case since we fit an interacted model.
 We continued to omit Step 2 of Algorithm 1 from \citet{Lundborg2022a}, which the authors claimed ``is not critical for good power properties."
-We also use \verb|bam()| for fitting $\mathbb{E}[\pry \mid \prx_{\minus j}]$.
-Moreover, to maintain a fair comparison, we endow PCM with knowledge of the banded covariance structure for the predictors.
-This meant that for any step where a function of $\prx_j$ is regressed on $\prx_{\minus j}$ (Steps 1 (iii) and 3 (i) from Algorithm 1 from \citet{Lundborg2022a}), we actually only regressed $\prx_j$ on $\prx_{j-1}$ and $\prx_{j+1}$, since $\prx_j$ is independent of all other $\mathbf{X}_k$ given $\prx_{j-1}$ and $\prx_{j+1}$ under the banded structure.
-These regressions were also performed using \verb|bam()|.
-We choose training proportion 0.3, determined as described in Appendix~\ref{sec:choosing-training-proportions}.
+We also use \verb|ranger()| for fitting $\mathbb{E}[\ey \mid \rx{\mj}]$.
+Moreover, to maintain as fair a comparison as possible, we endow PCM with knowledge of the categorical nature of $\rx$.
+This meant that for any step where a function of $\rx$ is regressed on $\rx{\mj}$ (Steps 1 (iii) and 3 (i) from Algorithm 1 from \citet{Lundborg2022a}), we first estimated the conditional probability, $\widehat{\P}(\ex{j} \mid \rx{\mj})$, which was used to compute the conditional expectation estimate $\widehat{\E}[f_j(\rx) \mid \rx{\mj}] \equiv \sum_{\exs{j} \in \{0,1\}} f_j(\exs{j}, \rx{\mj}) \widehat{\P}(\ex{j} =\exs{j}\mid \rx{\mj})$.
+These estimates were obtained using the classification version of \verb|ranger()|.
+We choose training proportion 0.45, determined as described in Appendix~\ref{sec:choosing-training-proportions}.

+\paragraph{knockoffs} We implemented knockoffs using the \verb|knockoff()| from the \texttt{knockoff} package.
+The choice of test statistic was \verb|stat.random_forest()|.
+Knockoffs were sampled using the estimated initial probability, transition, and emission matrix estimates from \texttt{fastPhase}, which were then passed into the \verb|knockoffHMM()| function from the \texttt{SNPknock} package.

-\paragraph{Oracle GCM} We also compare to an oracle version of the GCM test that is equipped with the true $\law(\pry \mid \prx)$ and $\law(\prx)$, as well as the same tower property-based acceleration as the tPCM test (also based on 25 resamples).
-Since there was no nuisance function estimation, there was no sample splitting, and so the Oracle GCM test had a larger sample size than the other methods.
+\paragraph{Oracle GCM} We also compare to an oracle version of the GCM test that is equipped with the true $\law(\ey \mid \rx)$ and $\law(\rx)$, and using the same tower property trick as the tPCM test.
+Since there was no nuisance function estimation, there was no sample splitting, and so the Oracle GCM test had a larger sample size than the other splitting methods.